mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Directed-energy weapons first enter the battlefield as target designators and range-finders but by TL9 weapons capable of inflicting damage directly appear.
 Laser weapons require a power supply – pistols come with a belt- or wrist-mounted power pack, while rifles come with backpacks connected by a cable.
 As the Tech Level increases, power packs gradually become integrated into the weapons themselves.

-All energy weapons come with a power pack that can be recharged using a ship’s power plant or another power source.
+All energy weapons come with a power pack that can be recharged using a ship's power plant or another power source.
 It takes eight hours to recharge a power pack and switching from one pack to another is a Minor Action.

 These weapons require the Gun Combat (energy) skill.